We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 For more information, please read our cookie policy.

-The Secretary of State must be satisfied that any one of three call-in criteria apply.
+The Secretary of State must be satisfied that one of three call-in criteria apply.
 These criteria are that the proposed change:

 • is of strategic national importance or,